tantaouibahaa/preemptive-threads/README.md

 ## Contributing

-This is an experimental project.
 Issues and PRs welcome!
+This is a learning project.